 We’re Not Done Yet

 With the help of donors, partners and volunteers in our community, we will continue to provide more than 10,500 days of service annually for adults living with a life altering diagnosis and more than 10,000 caregiving individuals in Greater Indianapolis annually.
-We are also working on potentially expanding our UIndy location, opening additional Joy’s House Community Sites, as well as exploring a physical location for enhanced Caregiver Services adjacent to our Broad Ripple Adult Day Services location.
+We are also working on the future of our UIndy location, our hopeful expansion to a third location in Hamilton County, and, as always, the best way to serve as many families as possible.